cloudoperators/greenhouse/docs/user-guides/cluster/oidc_connectivity.md

 - [Onboard](#onboard)
 - [Troubleshooting](#troubleshooting)

-This guides describes how to onboard an existing Kubernetes cluster to your Greenhouse organization with OIDC configuration.
+This guide describes how to onboard an existing Kubernetes cluster to your Greenhouse organization with OIDC configuration.
-If you don't have an organization yet please reach out to the Greenhouse administrators.
+If you don't have an organization yet, please reach out to the Greenhouse administrators.

 While all members of an organization can see existing clusters, their management requires [`org-admin` or `cluster-admin` privileges](./../../getting-started/core-concepts/organizations.md).